hapax/hapax.github.io/assets/minimal-networks.md

 ---

-So, we should be satisfied that for an angle of $\theta = 120^\circ$, the trident collapses into a triangular network.
+We should be satisfied that for an angle of $\theta = 120^\circ$, the trident collapses into a triangular network.
 But could it happen earlier, with $\theta_\text{crit} < 120^\circ$?
-We can actually run Figure 9 in reverse to see this won't happen.
+We can actually run Figure 6 in reverse to see this won't happen.
 Imagine that $A$ and $C$ move *up* along the purple curves from the initial angle of $120^\circ$.
 Then the hub $D$ should smoothly move up as well.